Artificial intelligence compliance plan

 Elaborate on the controls your agency has put in place to prevent non-compliant safety impacting or rights-impacting AI from being deployed to the public.
 Describe your agency’s intended process to terminate, and effectuate that termination of, any non-compliant AI.

-GSA has implemented several controls to prevent non-compliant, safety-impacting, or rights-impacting AI from being deployed to the public.
-Safeguards include the review of AI use cases by the AI Governance Board, confirming all AI systems meet ethical, legal, and technical standards before deployment.
-The board evaluates risks related to public safety, privacy, civil liberties, and potential biases, with specific attention to AI systems that may have significant impacts on rights or safety.
+GSA has implemented several controls to prevent non-compliant, high-impact AI from being deployed to the public.
+Safeguards include the review of AI use cases by the AI Safety Team, confirming all AI systems meet ethical, legal, and technical standards before deployment.
+The AI Safety Team evaluates risks related to public safety, privacy, civil liberties, and potential biases, with specific attention to AI systems that may have significant impacts on rights or safety.

-To prevent non-compliant AI from being deployed, GSA has established continuous monitoring protocols that track AI system interactions at the network level.
+To prevent non-compliant, high-impact AI from being deployed to the public, GSA has established continuous monitoring protocols that track AI system interactions at the network level.
 GSA is developing a strategy to increase its capacity to monitor AI system behaviors and performance.
 Automated alerts and reporting systems are in place to detect deviations from compliance standards, triggering an immediate review by relevant oversight bodies.

-If an AI system is found to be non-compliant after deployment, GSA has developed a defined process for termination.
-The AI Governance Board, in collaboration with the OCIO, will issue a termination order.
+If a high-impact AI system is found to be non-compliant after deployment, GSA has developed a defined process for termination.
+The EDGE Board, in collaboration with the OCIO, will issue a termination order.
 The termination process involves revoking system access, ceasing operations, and ensuring that data processed by the AI system is secured, maintained, or destroyed as required.
 An incident response team coordinates the shutdown and conducts a post-termination review to assess the impact and identify corrective actions.
 Additionally, communications will be made regarding use-case terminations, the reasons for the action, and any steps being taken to prevent future issues.

 Minimum Risk Management Practices